-Once the draft line item budget is prepared, take an objective look at the proposed costs using the following checklist as an internal tool.
+Once the draft line-item budget is prepared, take an objective look at the proposed costs using the following checklist as an internal tool.
 Do not include responses to the following in your application.
-Please note that these are aspects that the Commission strongly considers when making a decision:
+Please note that the Commission strongly considers the following when making a decision: